Christian Bethancourt Player Props: Rays vs. Rangers

-On Friday, Christian Bethancourt (.364 slugging percentage in past 10 games, with zero homers) and the Tampa Bay Rays face the Texas Rangers, whose starting pitcher will be Andrew Heaney.
-First pitch is at 6:40 PM ET.
+Christian Bethancourt -- with a slugging percentage of .333 in his past 10 games (including zero homers) -- will be in action for the Tampa Bay Rays versus the Texas Rangers, with Nathan Eovaldi on the mound, on June 10 at 4:10 PM ET.

-In his last game he had a hitless showing (0-for-3) against the Twins.
+He had a one-hit showing in his previous game (1-for-4) against the Rangers.

 Christian Bethancourt Game Info & Props vs. the Rangers